avalon60/OraTAPI/README.md

                         <APP_HOME>/staging)
   -p DB_PASSWORD, --db_password DB_PASSWORD
                         Database password
-  -s, --save_connection
-                        Save/update the connection for future use.
-Connections are only saved after a successful connection.
   -To TABLE_OWNER, --table_owner TABLE_OWNER
                         Database schema name of the tables from which to generate the code.